 These satellite appellations are located to the northeast of the Saint-Emilion vineyard and are separated by natural borders that can easily be identified on any satellite picture:

 - the small stream called Barbanne, which is also the natural border between the neighboring wine making areas of Pomerol and Lalande de Pomerol

 - the hills of Castillon to the east

 - the plain of the river Dordogne in the south

-The terroirs are generally cooler there, which has long been considered as a handicap but which is becoming an advantage in a context of global warming which impacts obviouly the ripening process of the grapes.
+The terroirs are generally cooler there, which was once considered a disadvantage but which is becoming an advantage in a context of global warming which impacts obviouly the ripening process of the grapes.

 The grape varieties - that is to say the varieties of grapes used for the blend (do not forget that we are used to make blended wine here much more than varietal wines!) - is the same as in Saint-Emilion more or less : MERLOT does represent 70%, with CABERNET FRANC (20%) , CABERNET SAUVIGNON and a little bit of MALBEC

 So you will have understood it .... here we make red wine!

 here we find 220 producers for 1,600 hectares.
 As one can guess, the terroir is composed of a series of clay hills, as the name of "Montagne" (mount) let you imagine.
 We talk about a little limestone plateau which is separated from Saint-Emilion by the small river Barbanne

 Here, we find 215 producers for 1400 hectares.
 Mainly clay and limestone soils but we find also blue clays bringing elegant aromas.